jfredett/minas-tarwon/LOG.md

 building the base image.
 In the end all my machines will be a collection of `laurelin`, `glamdring`, and `narya` configuration, everything else gets split up.

+## 0042

+Fixed an issue where unfree packages weren't allowed and that meant 1pass couldn't build.
+However, that got me thinking that it'd be better to export `NIXPKGS_ALLOW_UNFREE`, since there is no reason to litter the codebase with unfree tags when I can just export a variable in the devshell once that I can turn off if I want to see if I'm using anything unfree.